 When misconduct is alleged as the reason for the discharge and subsequent disqualification of benefits, it is incumbent upon the employer to present evidence in support of its allegations.
 Allegations of misconduct or dishonesty without additional evidence shall not be sufficient to result in disqualification.
 871 IAC 24.32(4).
-The employer did not provide any detailed information.
-The evidence provided does not rise to the level of job misconduct as that term is defined in the above stated Administrative Rule.
+The employer did not participate in the hearing and failed to provide any evidence.
+The evidence provided by the claimant does not rise to the level of job misconduct as that term is defined in the above stated Administrative Rule.
 The employer failed to meet its burden.
 Work-connected misconduct has not been established in this case and benefits are allowed.